tcorcor1/toast-notification-framework-D365/README.md

 **[5] Validating the notification was created**

 If you would like to confirm that your toast notification was created, navigate to https://yourcrm.crm.dynamics.com/api/data/v9.2/appnotifications

-📌 Coming soon 📌

-- Adding filters to update messages so that they are only triggered when certain criteria is met

 To provide suggestions or feedback please create an issue in this repo and I will respond as soon as I can